If you’re early in your sobriety or stuck in a cycle of relapse, you might find yourself questioning why you’re doing this to yourself.

 It.
 Takes.
 Time.

-Your world is not going to completely transform in three months.
+Your world is not going to transform completely in three months.
 Your sobriety is heavily dependent on being both optimistic and realistic.

 What this list doesn’t explore are all the things you have to do to get these benefits.
-Sobriety takes work, much of it not easy or pleasant to go through.
+Sobriety takes work, and much of it is not easy or pleasant to go through.
 But these benefits are available to you if you keep at it.